-This year's Soft Timothy Hay is a great example of what Soft Timothy Hay should be.
+This year's Soft Timothy Hay is an okay example of what Soft Timothy Hay should be.
 It does have a medium volume of seed heads on the shorter side in it, however, because of the high amount of leaves and the stem size, we find it works well for Soft Timothy Hay loving pets.
-The only reason that it does not get a 10/10 is the very small amount of brown leaf scattered throughout and the presence of seed heads.
+The only reason it doesn't receive a 10/10 is the fair amount of brown leaf scattered throughout and presence of seed heads.

 100% Money Back Guarantee